Brickyard 400

-The names of the winners of the Brickyard 400 were inscribed on the PPG Trophy, which is permanently housed at the Indianapolis Motor Speedway Museum.
+The names of the winners of the Brickyard 400 are inscribed on the PPG Trophy, which is permanently housed at the Indianapolis Motor Speedway Museum.
 Jeff Gordon won the inaugural Brickyard 400 on August 6, 1994.
 He is the most-successful driver in the history of the race, with a record five victories and three pole positions.
 Gordon also holds the most laps completed, most laps led, and most earnings in the race.
-Hendrick Motorsports was the most successful team with ten total wins and five poles.
+Hendrick Motorsports was the most successful team with 11 total wins and 5 poles.
+Bubba Wallace is the defending race winner, having won it in 2025.